SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 the best choices, with SVD being the slowest but most precise.

 For efficiency, `RFLUFactorization` is the fastest for dense LU-factorizations.
+`FastLUFactorization` will be faster than `LUFactorization` which is the Base.LinearAlgebra (`\` default) implementation of LU factorization. `SimpleLUFactorization` will be fast on very small matrices.

 For sparse LU-factorizations, `KLUFactorization` if there is less structure to the sparsity pattern and `UMFPACKFactorization` if there is more structure.
 Pardiso.jl's methods are also known to be very efficient sparse linear solvers.